 There have been various instabilities, and demonic creatures just keep appearing one after another.
 Of course, as you can expect from an anime like Owari No Seraph, there exists an organization whose sole job is taking out these demons.

-The protagonist Rosette is a nun at the New York branch, and she goes around exterminating demons together with her unusual partner named Chrono.
+The protagonist named Rosette is a nun at the New York branch, and she goes around exterminating demons together with her unusual partner named Chrono.

-However the motivation behind their heroic acts is not just the fun of it.
+Though the motivation behind their heroic acts is not just the fun of it.
 It’s intrinsic curiosity, a crusade to get to the roots of their past and make sense of things.
 I, for one, consider this a criminally underrated gem.

 15. Ours (Bokura no)